 Celebration of being unconquered by superstition and consistent in the pursuit and sharing of knowledge.

 The cult of Sol existed within Rome since its early days as a republic, and Invictus was an epithet used for Jupiter, Mars, and Apollo (among others).
-The festival celebrated these gods and may have also been used to celebrate the winter solstice, though this is debatable.
+The festival celebrated these gods and may have also been used to celebrate the winter solstice.

-Info from older versions mentions that the Sol Invictus holiday may include gift exchanges, particularly books.
+The modern Sol Invictus holiday may include gift exchanges, particularly books.
+As Satanists, we revere the sharing of knowledge.

 In the end, it's totally up to you what you do with your holidays; just try to do things that make you happy and that relieve some of that insane holiday-season anxiety our culture has created.